-In this example modelled natural flow at 1 November is predicted to exhibit a wet climatic condition, i.e. flows above 275 ML per day.
-Modelled flow under full entitlements on 1 November is predicted to be an average climatic condition, i.e. between 275 and 180 ML per day.
-Therefore the limit of change threshold would be exceeded and the Controller of Water Resources would consider making an announced allocation.
-Other factors that would influence the Controller of Water Resources decision would be the likelihood of rain between March and May, and the percentage of use relative to entitlement in the preceding years.
-The volume of reduction is determined by modelling a number of scenario iterations until the limit of change criteria is upheld and the reduction applied uniformly across each water licence in North Mataranka and South Mataranka water management zones.
+In this example modelled natural flow at November 1 is predicted to be wet.
+Modelled flow for full entitlements on November 1 is predicted to be average, therefore, the limit of change threshold is exceeded and the Controller would consider making an announced allocation.
+Other factors that would influence the Controller's decision would be the likelihood of rain between March and May, and the percentage of use relative to entitlement in the preceding years.
+The volume of reduction is determined by modelling a number of scenarios until the limit of change criteria is upheld.